Azure/azure-kusto-sdmt/doc/ToADX/10SQLToADXCopy.md

     Resolution: Day
     ...

-You can either use is or adjust it to your specific needs.
+You can either use it as it is or adjust it to your specific needs.

+You find the code to create the sample meta data in the file [SQLtoADX_CopyActivity.sql](./../../sqldb/SDMT_DB/ScriptToGenerateMetaTestData/ToADX/SQLtoADX_CopyActivity.sql).

-##### Test it yourself
+##### Test the transfer

 The system is now ready to be tested.
+Just execute the pipeline and check the results in ADX and also in the meta data table `[Core].[SlicedImportObject]`.

 #### Summary and next steps